 - Improve accuracy in overall seizure detection by the EEG lab

 - Reduce time from seizure onset to treatment

-- Improve patient outcomes and decreased length of stay
+- Improve patient outcomes and decrease length of stay

 - Improve provider workflow through patient prioritization